digital-work-lab/theses/index.md

 - The [guideline for the use of digital tools](docs/digital_tools.html)
 - Note: ethics statements cannot be issued for theses, but students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page.

+It is good practice to write the thesis in a Git-versioned repository, to add notes from the meetings to the README.md file, and give your thesis advisor access to the repository.

 We offer regular **feedback sessions** (every one to two weeks) to discuss open questions and the next steps:

 - Feedback sessions can be in person or online